TheCloudMage/terraform-aws-s3-module/README.md

     description = "List of users/roles that will be granted permissions to PUT, and DELETE objects to/from the provisioned S3 bucket." default     = []
 }
-variable "policy" {
+variable "custom_policy" {
     type        = string
-    description = "A policy (data iam_policy_document) to merge with the bucket policy.
-Use %BUCKET% for bucket name." default     = null
+    description = "A bucket policy in the form of a data iam_policy_document.
+Use %BUCKET% for bucket name.
+This policy will be added to the read_access/write_access policy." default     = null
 }
-variable "policy_override" {
+variable "disable_rw_policy" {
     type        = string
-    description = "Flag to use the custom provided policy (data iam_policy_document) only, without appending to the default policy.
-Policy passed is policy applied." default     = null
-}
-variable "module_enabled" {
-    type        = bool
-    description = "Module variable that can be used to disable the module from deploying any resources if called from a multi-account/environment root project.
-Defaults to true, value of false will effectively turn the module off." default     = true
+    description = "Setting this optional flag to true will disable any automatically generated policies and will ONLY use the custom_policy.
+The read_access and write_access vars will be ignored." default     = null
 }

 variable "cors_rule" {